wendlers/mpfshell/README.md

 * Transfer (upload/download) of multiple files matching a reg.-exp.
 * All files are transferred in binary mode, and thus it should be possible to also upload pre-compiled code (.mpy) too.
+* You can compile and upload files with one command.
 * Integrated REPL (supporting a workflow like: upload changed files, enter REPL, test, exit REPL, upload ...)
 * Fully scriptable
 * Tab-completion